How to Make Friends Easily at Social Events

 1. Arrive with a Positive Mindset

 Your attitude sets the tone.
-Instead of focusing on your nerves, remind yourself that most people are open to meeting new friends—they’re just waiting for someone to make the first move.
-Walk in with a smile and a relaxed demeanor, and you’ll naturally draw people in.
+Instead of worrying about your nerves, remind yourself that most people are open to meeting new friends.
+Walk in with a smile and relaxed energy, and you’ll instantly feel more approachable.

 • “How do you know the host?”